 Part 9: How To Answer Comprehension Questions

-Do you have nightmares about comprehension questions?
-Don't worry, in this article, we're going to take the mystery out of answering questions about unseen texts with a step-by-step process!
+Worried about comprehension questions?
+In this article, we're going to take the mystery out of answering questions about unseen texts with a step-by-step process!

 beginners-guide-year-7-8-english-how-to-answer-comprehension-banner-1